Collaborate to establish the region as a global leader in sustainable, environmental technology innovation, with an initial emphasis on water.

 Work Group Chair: Alan Vicory, Principal, Stantec

-The Protocol and Test Bed Development Work Group is establishing the WTIC as a facilitating partner with organizations across the three-state Cluster Region to develop an agreed-upon protocol for the test and approval of water devices.
+The Protocol and Test Bed Development Work Group is establishing Confluence as a facilitating partner with organizations across the three-state Cluster Region to develop an agreed-upon protocol for the test and approval of water devices.
 In addition, the Work Group is identifying and cataloging water test-beds and systems for use by companies needing “real world” test conditions for water devices.

 2. Water Policy & Water Event Work Group